-Encouraged by this good agreement we began a programme to extend this correlation to construct a simple computational model based on the CHARGE2 programme capable of predicting proton chemical shifts to an experimentally useful degree of accuracy, say 0.1 ppm.
-The parametrisation in CHARGE2 was first modified to produce more accurate chemical shifts for substituted methanes and ethanes.
-The long range effects of substituents on proton chemical shifts were then considered6.
-Theoretical analysis based on FPT/INDO theory showed that H-H steric effects are shielding at the protons in contrast to X-H steric interactions which are deshielding.
-In addition there was experimental evidence for a large orientational effect of the methyl group in a CH3.C.C.H fragment in that the γ proton is shielded in the gauche orientation but deshielded in the trans (anti) orientation.
-These interactions were included in the programme using both a non-orientational dependent γ effect (CHARGE3A) and an explicit orientational γ effect (CHARGE3B).
+study to extend this correlation to construct a simple computational model based on the CHARGE2 program capable of predicting proton chemical shifts to an experimentally useful degree of accuracy, say 0.1 ppm.
+The parameterization in CHARGE2 was first modified to produce more accurate chemical shifts for substituted methanes and ethanes.
+The long-range effects of substituents on proton chemical shifts were then considered.6 Theoretical analysis based on FPT/ INDO theory showed that H-H steric effects are shielding at the protons in contrast to X-H steric interactions which are deshielding.
+In addition, there was experimental evidence for a large orientational effect of the methyl group in a $CH_3 \cdot C \cdot C \cdot H$ fragment in that the γ proton is shielded in the aauche orientation but deshielded in the trans (anti) orientation.
+These interactions were included in the program using both a nonorientational dependent γ effect (CHARGE3A) and an explicit orientational γ effect (CHARGE3B).
 Both schemes gave similar agreement with the data for the available proton chemical shifts at that time.

 Other possible mechanisms influencing proton chemical shifts were then considered.
-A detailed analysis of the proton chemical shifts of fluoro-substituted alkanes based on electric field theory gave complete agreement with the observed SCS, thus fully confirming the theoretical basis of the electric field model7.
-This was then incorporated into the CHARGE programme.
+A detailed analysis of the proton chemical shifts of fluoro-substituted alkanes based on electric field theory gave complete agreement with the observed substituent chemical shift (SCS), thus fully confirming the theoretical basis of the electrical field model.7 This was then incorporated into the CHARGE program.

-A similar analysis of the proton chemical shifts of some chloro, bromo and iodo substituted alkanes in terms of the above electric field model plus steric effects also gave calculated shifts in good agreement with the observed shifts, though in the case of the bromo and iodo substituents additional electronic effects were identified8.
+A similar analysis of the proton chemical shifts of some chloro-, bromo- and iodo-substituted alkanes in terms of the above electric field model plus steric effects also gave calculated shifts in good agreement with the observed shifts, although in the case of the bromo and iodo substituents additional electronic effects were identified.8